FAQs

 How big is the project?

-The project will include 80 hotel rooms, each of which are stand along units, and up to 40 residences.
+The project will include 80 hotel rooms and 40 stand-alone residences.

-Amenities include 2 small restaurants, wellness and fitness center, small farm/garden and outdoor amenities to accommodate fly fishing, hiking, biking, canoeing, kayaking.
+Amenities include 2 small restaurants, a wellness and fitness center, a small farm/garden, and outdoor amenities to accommodate fly fishing, hiking, biking, canoeing, and kayaking.

-Current estimates of approximately 210 employees over 3 shifts throughout the day.
+Current estimate of approximately 210 employees over 3 shifts throughout the day.

 Under the current zoning, how else could this property be developed?

-Currently zoned, 140 homesites could be built (based on 1 residence per 4 acres).
-This could include a large house and accessory structures, such as a barn.
+By-right zoning, 140 homesites could be built (1 residence per 4 acres).
+This could include a large house and accessory structures such as a barn.

 How does the proposed project compare to the current zoning?

-Current zoning provides significantly more density than the proposed rural resort development.
+Current zoning allows significantly more density than the proposed rural resort development.

 What will the impact of the construction be on the neighborhood?